cwwmbm/linkedinscraper/README.md

 - `filtered_jobs_tablename`: The name of the table in the SQLite database where the filtered job postings will be stored.
 - `db_path`: The path to the SQLite database file.
 - `pages_to_scrape`: The number of pages to scrape for each search query.
+- `rounds`: The number of times to run the scraper.
+LinkedIn doesn't always show the same results for the same search query, so running the scraper multiple times will increase the number of job postings scraped.
+I usually do 3 rounds in the morning and then 1 round every 2-3 hours throughout the day.

 ### What remains to be done